 Beta Beta Beta Honorary Society

 The Department of Biology hosts Beta Beta Beta, the biology honor society.
 This organization brings together students with similar career interests for programs that further their knowledge and help them develop leadership skills for their chosen fields.
 Dr. Merrilee Guenther, associate professor of biology and Dr. Patrick Mineo, assistant professor of biology, are the advisors.

-Through the College’s affiliation with the Associated Colleges of the Chicago Area consortium, biology majors have the opportunity to do research projects at the Morton Arboretum, the Shedd Aquarium, the Chicago Botanical Gardens and Brookfield Zoo.
+Through the College’s affiliation with the Associated Colleges of the Chicago Area consortium, biology majors have the opportunity to do research projects and take courses at the Morton Arboretum, the Shedd Aquarium, the Chicago Botanical Gardens and Brookfield Zoo.

 Morton Arboretum Botany Program

 Biology students at Elmhurst benefit from the College’s close proximity to the renowned Morton Arboretum.
 This 1,700-acre botanical treasure boasts more than 3,300 types of plants from around the world and is staffed by research scientists and scholars.